Brownian motion and Random Walk above Quenched Random Wall: Relevance of the disorder

 Let us first treat the denominator denoted by $I_{d}$.
 We use (\ref{eq:barrierAssumption}) and choose $c_{1}$ sufficiently large so that $I_{d}$ is bounded from below by a constant independent on $t$ and $f$.
-Using Fact \ref{fact:StrongFKG} and the Markov property we obtain
+Using Lemma \ref{lem:StrongFKG} we obtain

 Continuing in a same manner we obtain that